jenkinsci/abap-ci-plugin/README.md

 The plugin can be used as a build step in a free-style project or also within a pipeline project.

 ## Global configuration
+In the Jenkins global configurations the connection info for the ABAP development system has to be set.
+In the below example this is shown for an test instance on an AWS account.
+The following parameters have to be specified:
+- SAP Servername: The name of the SAP server - the
+- Port of SAP Server: The used port - in the most cases this should be the standard port 8000
+- Protocol: here you have to specifiy if http or https is used
+- SAP Testmandant: the client number of the ABAP system
+- SAP Username: the username to connect to the ABAP development system
+- SAP Password: the password to connect to the ABAP development system

-![Global Jenkins Configuration](documentation/abap_ci_global_configuration.PNG/?raw=true "Global Jenkins Configuration")
+![Global Jenkins Configuration](documentation/abap_ci_global_configuration.PNG/?raw=true "Global Jenkins Configuration") *Sample configuration to an ABAP development system instance - Jenkins and ABAP system running in the AWS cloud*

 ## Free-style project:
 ![Free-style project](documentation/freestyle_project.PNG/?raw=true "Free-style project")